Litter and pollution in the sea Mranaked

 Deposit Return Scheme

-Scotland's Deposit Return Scheme is now due to be implemented along with the rest of the UK in October 2025.
-The scheme will include plastic bottles and cans and we are still campaigning for glass to be included.
+Scotland's Deposit Return Scheme is now due to be implemented along with the rest of the UK in October 2027 and will include plastic bottles and cans.
+We will be calling for additional materials to be added in the future and to ensure the scheme is set up to include refillable options.

 Circular economy